MicrosoftDocs/Viva/Viva/glint/setup/360-subject-experience.md

 #### Top relative strengths and Top relative opportunities

-In this section, take action to better understand where others see you as effective or where there is an opportunity for improvement.
+In this section, take action to better understand where others see you as effective or where there's an opportunity for improvement.
 Select **Take action** to view these insights further.

 #### Overall Scores